icaroquadra/docker-rails/README.md

 # To create the project just use the command in terminal:
-    docker-compose run app rails new . --force --database=mysql --skip-bundle to install new Gems
+    docker-compose run app rails new . --force --database=mysql --skip-bundle

+# Use all the comands with this prefix

-    docker-compose run app bundle install
+    docker-compose run --rm app